jacoborus/boxes/README.md

 Create a new box.
 A box is like an object, but their values can't be assign without one of the Boxes mutability methods.

-Parameter origin should be a object, box or list
+Parameter origin should be a not null object.

 It internally creates a copy of your object, changing the inside objects with boxes and arrays with lists.
 Then creates a Proxy from this copy which handler only allows properties to be read, not changed.